BedirK/Data-Analytics-Bootcamp-SQL/README.md

 # SQL Topics Covered

--SELECT/SELECT DISTINCT, ALIAS
+- SELECT/SELECT DISTINCT, ALIAS
--Filtering: WHERE, AND, OR, NOT, HAVING, BETWEEN, IN, LIKE, Wildcards, ANY, ALL
+- Filtering: WHERE, AND, OR, NOT, HAVING, BETWEEN, IN, LIKE, Wildcards, ANY, ALL, EXCEPT
--Grouping: GROUP BY
+- Grouping: GROUP BY
--Sorting: ORDER BY
+- Sorting: ORDER BY, ROW_NUMBER
--Aggregations: MAX, MIN, AVG, SUM, COUNT, COUNT DISTINCT
+- Aggregations: MAX, MIN, AVG, SUM, COUNT, COUNT DISTINCT
--Joining: INNER JOIN, LEFT JOIN, UNION
+- Joining: INNER JOIN, LEFT JOIN, UNION